minvws/nl-kat-coordination/rfd/0004-reporting.md

 ---

-Fast-forward a few months and we are designing a new feature on top of our reports: saving reports.
+Fast-forward a few months and we are designing a new feature on top of our reports: saving reports [
-[
     https://github.com/minvws/nl-kat-coordination/issues/2397
-]
+].
 Since we designed a flow in which users can select both oois and report types independently, we reserved a special place for reports with just one report type and one OOI in our data model.
 I believe this was not a good idea, because:
 - I see no significant use-case
-- It adds a significant amount of complexity.
+- It adds a generous amount of complexity.
 - It forces us to talk to Octopoes a lot and duplicate a lot of report data.
-- Although we are updating the data structure, we had to special-case everywhere for these "subreports"/"asset_reports".
+- It made us special-case everywhere for these "subreports"/"asset_reports" (being fixed as we speak).
-- Report reusing has become less intuitive because asset reports can change, hence concatenated reports could change.
-- Report.input_oois cannot give us the amount of input_oois because we now have an asset report per ooi per report type.

----x
+---

 Fast-forward to now and we have decided to reuse Report OOIs [https://github.com/minvws/nl-kat-coordination/issues/3729].
 Although I disagreed with the plan due to the possible consequences,